Tour Goodison Park at Everton FC

 The new one won’t have the wooden seats, or the church in the corner, or be in the middle of a residential neighborhood, or be just a mile from their rivals at Anfield, or have the pillars blocking the view.
 Okay, so I won’t miss the pillars.

 But Goodison is one of last old greats for me; in fact, it is known as The Grand Old Lady; as well as one of the most intimidating stadiums in the country, when their fans are up for it.
 The first time I walked in for a game, I had a moment where I honestly thought it could be 1892 and not look much different.
-That’s how long Everton have played at Goodison, but the end is coming … someday.
-Probably soon.
+That’s how long Everton have played at Goodison, but the end is coming … very soon when Everton move into their new stadium in 2025.

 Everton have to grow, of course, to keep up.
 But let’s hope that when they do build their new stadium they will do it right — the way Spurs did — and not build a generic place on the edge of town.